-Putting a straw twist on the classic fedora shape, Havana by Biltmore is the kind of men's hat that will never go out of style.
-Made in the USA of hand-woven Ecuadorian straw, this lightweight topper features a leather sweatband, quintessential black hat band, and short 2 1/8-inch brim.
-Perfect for the guy (or gal) who isn't afraid to go back to basics.
+Putting a straw twist on the classic fedora shape, Hot Springs by Scala is the kind of men's hat that will never go out of style.
+Assembled in the USA and made of hand-woven Ecuadorian Panama straw, this lightweight topper features a quintessential black band and short medium 2 5/8-inch brim.
+Perfect, for the guy (or gal) who isn't afraid to go back to basics.

 Orleans by Scala